australopitech/venn-protocol/blockchain/README.md

 The *Factory* is a singleton contract that is called every time a new account is created.
 It stores the wallet contract implementation and handles the deployment of each single instance of wallet used in the protocol.
 This is done via `createAccount` method.

-The contract also stores every wallet address created by it so external addresses can check if a given address is a wallet_name or not.
+The contract also stores every wallet address created by it so external addresses can check if a given address is a smart account or not.
 This can be done via `isWallet` method.
 #### Entry Point
-The *Entry Point* contract is also a singleton and it handles every call request made by bundlers.
+The *Entry Point* contract is also a singleton and it handles every call request made by busndlers.
 This means that in effect every `execute` call received by wallets should be done by the Entry Point.
 The contract code can be found [here](https://github.com/pbfranceschin/r-wallet-base-3/blob/main/blockchain/contracts/core/EntryPoint.sol).

 ### Wallet
 [Contract code](https://github.com/pbfranceschin/r-wallet-base-3/blob/main/blockchain/contracts/wallet/RWallet.sol)